groussea/opyflow/tests/Test_Navizence/opyf_Navizence_velocimetry_UAV.md

 ## Optical Flow

 You may also specify the parameters for optical flow.
 The default parameters are set by `video.set_opticalFlowParams(winSize=(16, 16), maxLevel=3)`.
-For more information on optical flow, refer to the [OpenCV documentation](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html).
+For more information on optical flow, refer to the [lukas kanade optical flowOpenCV documentation](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html).

 ```python
 video.set_opticalFlowParams(maxLevel=3)